ArturoMezaCanales/ArturoMezaCanales-TechCommRedesign/secondDraft/Introduction_to_GitHub_README.md

 - Store repositories online
 - Use features like pull requests, issues, and project boards

-Whether you're analyzing data or building games, GitHub is a great tool to collaborate with others.
+Whether you are analyzing data or building games, GitHub is a great tool to organize your project and collaborate with others.

 ---